Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-analysis.md

   is `us-east-1` unless a different region is configured in MinIO.
 - `TARGET_QUALITY`: overall maintainability rating targeted.
 - `SIGRID_SOURCES_REGISTRATION_ID`: the ID of the OAuth client registration provided in `values.yaml` of Sigrid's Helm chart.

+## Manually publishing a system to Sigrid

+It is also possible to *manually* start an analysis, and then publish the analysis results to Sigrid.
+You can use this option when your system doesn't have a pipeline, or when you need to import a system in Sigrid ad-hoc.

+We recommend you integrate Sigrid CI into your pipeline.
+This ensures the results you see in Sigrid are always "live", since the analysis will run after every commit.
+It also allows for developers to receive Sigrid feedback directly in their pull requests.
+{: .warning }

+You can run the analysis and publish the analysis results using the same Docker container.
+If you run Sigrid CI ad-hoc, you will still need to provide the [environment variables](#sigrid-ci-environment-variables).
+Since there are quite some environment variables, it's easiest to use Docker's `--env-file` option for this.
+This option is explained in the [Docker documentation](https://docs.docker.com/reference/cli/docker/container/run/).

+The following example shows how to start an ad-hoc analysis for a system located in a local `/mysystem` directory:

+    docker run \
+      --env-file sigrid-ci-config.txt \
+      -v /mysystem:/code \
+      -ti softwareimprovementgroup/sigrid-multi-analysis-import:1.0.20241003 \
+      --publish

 ## Contact and support